ritikmitra/ritikmitra/README.md

 <p align = "center">
 I am student of Computer Science currently enrolled in Institute of Technology and Management Baroda University mainly focused on software Development with Strong OOPS concept.

+Some of my favorite programming languages include Java and Python.
 </p>